 Mr Cable’s third visit to India follows a trip in 2010 by Prime Minister David Cameron and a delegation of UK business representatives.
-Mr Cable told the Commons today India was a vital outlet for the country’s economy.
+Mr Cable told the Commons today India was a vital outlet for

 Despite high-profile delegations from the UK, India announced earlier this year it was looking at buying French Rafale jets instead of British-built Typhoons.